Childhood, Humor, Life

 I swear we were happy to be there..

-They had staff on hand whose job was to guide the bands into the televised area, making sure everything flowed smoothly and preventing the bands and floats from piling up on camera like a sad parade traffic jam.
+They had staff guiding the bands into the televised area, making sure everything flowed smoothly and preventing congestion in front of the cameras.

-One exciting surprise was learning that Spuds Mackenzie was in the parade with us!
-Of course, we never actually saw him—thanks to the complete darkness.
+One unexpected surprise was learning that Spuds Mackenzie was in the parade with us.
+Of course, we never actually saw him because of the darkness, which feels oddly on brand for the whole experience.

 Citrus Bowl Parade 1987